Contents

 Solution:

 The Days Away, Restricted, or Transferred (DART) Rate is designed to track any OSHA recordable workplace injury or illness that results in time away from work, restricted job roles, or an employee’s permanent transfer to a new position.
+OSHA DART rates are a key metric used to evaluate workplace safety.
 OSHA uses the DART rate to monitor high-risk industries, and they also allow EHS managers to measure the business impact of recordable incidents over time.
+Because it focuses on more serious cases, the metric highlights the impact of DART injuries including those that lead to lost workdays, restricted duties, or job transfer.

 How to calculate your company’s DART rate?

-The DART rate is calculated using the following formula:
+The DART calculation is based on the following formula:

-- (Number of OSHA Recordable injuries and illnesses that resulted in Days Away; Restricted; Transferred X 200,000) / Employee hours worked = Days Away Restricted Transferred (DART) Rate
+(Number of OSHA Recordable injuries and illnesses that resulted in Days Away; Restricted; Transferred × 200,000) ÷ Employee hours worked = DART Rate

 To break this formula down, employers multiply the number of incidents that caused an employee to cease working in their normal capacity by 200,000.
 This 200,000 represents 100 employees working 40 hours a week for 50 weeks during a calendar year.
 Then, this number is divided by the total number of hours a company’s employees worked.

-OSHA also considers industry risk levels when examining DART rates.
-For example, if a logging company or intensive manufacturer has a relatively high DART rate, this may be attributed to the dangerous working environment.
+OSHA also considers industry risk levels when examining the DART rate OSHA uses to compare safety performance across sectors.
+For example, if a logging company or intensive manufacturer has a relatively high DART incident rate, this may be attributed to the dangerous working environment.
 However, if a high rate comes from a low-risk retailer or manufacturer, this may be a sign that the organization needs to take serious steps to address this problem.

-Numerous organizations throughout North America rely on Vector EHS Management Software to calculate and track DART and other incident rates.
+Numerous organizations throughout North America rely on Vector EHS Management Software to monitor safety performance metrics and calculate and track OSHA DART and other incident rates.

 Safety KPI Guide